MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 Dataverse will resolve the recipient email addresses on the email to known Dataverse users or queue records.
 Therefore, if the recipient email addresses include a distribution group or are included as "BCC" recipients, Dataverse can't resolve these recipients to known Dataverse users or queues.

+### Resolution

-To automatically track emails from distribution groups or "BCC" recipients, the underlining Dataverse user or queue mailbox that receives the email must be configured to accept **All Email Messages**.
+To automatically track emails from distribution groups or "BCC" recipients, set up the underlining Dataverse user or queue mailbox that receives the email to accept **All Email Messages**.
 For more information, see [Set personal options that affect tracking and synchronization between customer engagement apps and Outlook or Exchange](/power-platform/admin/set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange).

 ## Emails can't be tracked or synchronized to Dataverse and are assigned the Undeliverable category in Exchange

-:::image type="content" source="media/emails-not-automatically-tracked-or-synchronized/undeliverable-email.png" alt-text="Screenshot that shows an email that is assigned to the Undeliverable category.":::
+### Cause

 When server-side synchronization processes an email but can't create an email activity record in Dataverse, the "Undeliverable" category is assigned to the email.
 This issue typically occurs due to a custom plugin, workflow failure, or privilege issue when processing the email.
-Privilege issues usually occur when the user who owns the receiving mailbox or queue doesn't have sufficient privileges to synchronize the email records.
-Learn more about [the required privileges for email synchronization](/previous-versions/troubleshoot/dynamics/crm/privilegedenied-error-when-using-server-side-sync#more-information).
+Privilege issues usually occur when the user who owns the receiving mailbox or queue doesn't have sufficient [privileges]((/previous-versions/troubleshoot/dynamics/crm/privilegedenied-error-when-using-server-side-sync#more-information)) to synchronize the email records.

+:::image type="content" source="media/emails-not-automatically-tracked-or-synchronized/undeliverable-email.png" alt-text="Screenshot that shows an email that is assigned to the Undeliverable category.":::

+### Resolution

+To solve this issue, see [the required privileges for email synchronization](/previous-versions/troubleshoot/dynamics/crm/privilegedenied-error-when-using-server-side-sync#more-information).

-You can review information about **Failed Emails** by inspecting the [Server-Side Synchronization Item Level Monitoring dashboard](#troubleshooting-with-the-server-side-synchronization-item-level-monitoring-dashboard).
+You can review information about failed emails by inspecting the [Server-Side Synchronization Item Level Monitoring dashboard](#troubleshooting-with-the-server-side-synchronization-item-level-monitoring-dashboard).

 ## Email replies sent from Outlook aren't automatically synchronized using server-side synchronization